 Each slide you create should have a purpose and explain the content you want to convey to your audience.
 This can be a good rule for proposals, internal meetings, and sales decks.

 Regardless of the time, you have booked for presenting, try not to exceed the presentation time by 20 minutes.
 To keep your audience interested and engaged, ensure it’s short and sweet.
-After your presentation, if there’s still some time left, use it for questions and answers sessions.
+After your presentation, if there’s still some time left, use it for question and answer sessions.

 Additionally, if your audience has to strain their eyes, they probably won’t bother to read them at all, resulting in audience disengagement.
 Regardless of your audience’s age and demographics, your customers don’t want to squint their way through the entire course of your presentation.